-Make sure your customer message consistently infuses all customer touch points.
-It’s crucial that the behaviors and message are aligned.
+Make sure your customer message consistently infuses all customer touchpoints.
+It’s crucial that the behaviors and messages are aligned.

 One of the most disappointing experiences for customers is to get a promise from sales and then find out later that customer service just can’t fulfill it.
 Such behavior erodes the value of your brand and eventually costs you customers.

 Employees are risking their livelihoods, careers, and reputations.

 And today’s employees are always talking to their past and prospective employees.